LiveDuo/destack/README.md

   See [CONTRIBUTING.md](CONTRIBUTING.md)
 <br>

-# How is this came to existence?
+# How this project came to existence

 This project was nothing that was planned and design in depth in advance.
 Instead it was evolved out of the need and enjoyment of using some amazing tools and prototype quickly.
 These projects heavily improved my developer life and a few of my friends'.